pakerfeldt/android-viewflow/README.md

     viewFlow.setAdapter(myAdapter, 8);

-You could also use `setSelection(...)` immediately after calling `setAdapter(myAdapter)` but that might load unnecessary views giving you a decrease in performance.
+Although possible, you should not call `setSelection(...)` immediately after calling `setAdapter(myAdapter)` as that might load unnecessary views giving you a decrease in performance.

 ### Listen on screen change events